-- For Licensure – Rhode Island requires 12 CEU of which 12 must be HSW; for information on the requirements to maintain an architect license in other jurisdictions click here.
+- For State Licensure – Rhode Island requires 24 CEU every 2-years (12 CEU each calendar year, by Dec.
+31st) which must be HSW; for information on the requirements to maintain an architect license in other jurisdictions click here.

-- For membership – AIA/ AIA Rhode Island requires – 18 LUs of which 12 must be HSW.
+- For AIA membership – AIA/ AIA Rhode Island requires – 18 LUs of which 12 must be HSW.
 (Note: Assoc.
-AIA members do not hold a license, and are not required to earn LUs)
+AIA members do not hold a license, and are not required to earn LUs.)

 AIA Rhode Island offers numerous opportunities throughout the year for Architects to earn CEUs.
 Please join our mailing list to receive updates on opportunities, and look on the Chapter Calendar here for upcoming events.